 Time For Bed

-Dachshunds want to sleep in your bed, not their’s.
+Dachshunds want to sleep in your bed, not their own.
 It doesn’t matter how soft or expensive their doggie bed is, they want to burrow way under the covers and sleep next to you.

-My husband claims that dachshunds plant themselves right up against us to steal our heat, because they love to be warm and cozy.
-I don’t mind letting Eko sleep in my bed once in a while, but it can’t go on every night…because for being a little dog, he is a major bed hog.
+My husband claims that Dachshunds plant themselves right up against us to steal our heat because they love to be warm and cozy.
+I don’t mind letting my mini dachshund, Eko, sleep in my bed with me once in a while.
+But, it can’t go on every night because Dachshunds are major bed hogs.

 You Can’t Live Without Them

 It is Really Really Hard when you lose a Dachshund.
-Despite the humorous challenges along the way, life just doesn’t feel the same without them around.
+Despite the humorous Dachshund facts mentioned above, life will never feel the same without them around.

-Being able to understand a dachshund’s temperament and behavior is a challenge for any doxie owner.
-It is not an easy task to raise a dachshund, but when you do, it is the ultimate accomplishment.
+Being able to understand a Dachshund’s temperament and behavior is a challenge for any doxie owner.
+It is not an easy task to raise a Dachshund, but when you do, it feels like the ultimate accomplishment.